-According to the regulations governing the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), participants may purchase fruits and vegetables using a cash-value benefit, or CVB.
+Participants in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) may purchase fruits and vegetables using a cash-value benefit, or CVB.
 As of fiscal year 2018, children aged 1 through 5 receive an $8 monthly benefit, and pregnant, postpartum, and breastfeeding women receive an $11 benefit.
 State agencies also have the option to issue a $4 or $8 benefit for fresh fruits and vegetables for infants aged 9 to 12 months in lieu of some jarred infant food fruits and vegetables.

 Research objectives include the following:

 - Describe the WIC state agency policies and practices that may affect CVB redemption rates.

 - Identify and describe the participant-level factors associated with CVB redemption.

 - Examine the effects of WIC state agency policies, practices, and other factors on CVB redemption rates.

 For this project, Insight is conducting 144 semistructured interviews with WIC participants and 4 semistructured interviews with state agency staff in 4 states to identify factors that influence households’ decisions about fruit and vegetable purchases using CVBs.
 Insight is also using EBT data and participant characteristics data Insight collected in conjunction with the WIC Food Cost-Containment Practices Study to estimate CVB redemption rates for 12 state agencies and model the extent to which state agency policies or practices affect those redemption rates.
 These data are helping to illuminate the relationships among state agency policies and practices, state characteristics, and household characteristics and redemption rates.